-Document AA, Table 21--Utilization of Producer Milk in Class III Products, by Federal Milk Order Marketing Area, 2006, Document BB, Table 22--Class III Utilization Percentage of Producer Milk, by Federal Milk Order Marketing Area, 2006, Document CC, Table 23--Butterfat Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006, Document DD, Table 24--Protein (True) Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006, and Document EE, Table 25--Other Solids Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006 are official reports of USDA as found at the AMS Dairy Website.
+Document AA, Table 21---Utilization of Producer Milk in Class III Products, by Federal Milk Order Marketing Area, 2006, Document BB, Table 22---Class III Utilization Percentage of Producer Milk, by Federal Milk Order Marketing Area, 2006, Document CC, Table 23---Butterfat Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006, Document DD, Table 24---Protein (True) Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006, Document DD, Table 24---Protein (True) Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006, and Document EE, Table 25--Other Solids Test of Producer Milk Used in Class III Products, by Federal Milk Order Marketing Area, 2006 are official reports of USDA as found at the AMS Dairy Website.
 The numbers in those tables, particularly the annual averages, are used to compute the impact on Class III values at test.

-Document FF, Table 26--Utilization of Producer Milk in Class IV Products, by Federal Milk Order Marketing Area, 2006, Document GG, Table 27--Class IV Utilization Percentage of Producer Milk, by Federal Milk Order Marketing Area, 2006, Document HH, Table 28--Butterfat Test of Producer Milk Used in Class IV Products, by Federal Milk Order Marketing Area, 2006, and Document II, Table 29--Nonfat Solids Test of Producer Milk Used in Class IV Products, by Federal Milk Order Marketing Area, 2006 are official reports of USDA as found at the AMS Dairy Website.
+Document FF, Table 26--Utilization of Producer Milk in Class IV Products, by Federal Milk Order Marketing Area, 2006, Document GG, Table 27--Class IV Utilization Percentage of Producer Milk, by Federal Milk Order Marketing Area, 2006, Document HH, Table 28--

+Butterfat Test of Producer Milk Used in Class IV Products, by Federal Milk Order Marketing Area, 2006, and Document II, Table 29--Nonfat Solids Test of Producer Milk Used in Class IV Products, by Federal Milk Order Marketing Area, 2006 are official reports of USDA as found at the AMS Dairy Website.
 The numbers in those tables, particularly the annual averages, are used to compute the impact on Class IV values at test.

-Document JJ summarizes the assumptions that will be used to estimate the impact of changes to various parts of the component formulas.
+Document JJ was prepared by me and summarizes the assumptions that will be used to estimate the impact of changes to various parts of the component formulas.
 The average monthly NASS prices for each of the commodities for 2006 from Document E are listed.
-The Standard Butterfat, True Protein, Other Solids and Solids Not fat are derived from the Formulas in Document D. The averages for butterfat, true protein, other solids, and solids not fat that are actual tests for the various classes and weighted were taken from Documents O, P, Q and R. Total pounds of milk per Class were taken from Documents S, W, AA, and GG.
-Utilization by Class is the average annual classification as found in Documents S, W, AA and GG.
+The Standard Butterfat, True Protein, Other Solids and Solids Not fat are derived from the Formulas in Document D. The averages for butterfat, true protein, other solids, and solids not fat that are actual tests for the various classes and weighted were taken from Documents O, P, Q and R. The total pounds of milk per Class were taken from Documents S, W, AA, and FF.
+Utilization by Class is the average annual classification as found in Documents T, X, BB and GG.